squidfunk/mkdocs-material/docs/plugins/optimize.md

 The plugin scans your [`docs` directory][mkdocs.docs_dir] for media files and assets, optimizing them automatically in order to reduce the final size of your [`site` directory][mkdocs.site_dir].
-This leads to faster loading times as you ship less bytes to your users, as well as a smaller download of [offline-capable documentation].
+This leads to faster loading times as you ship less bytes to your users, as well as a smaller download for [offline-capable documentation].

 Optimized images are [intelligently cached][intelligent caching], which is why